Language and the euro: German

 As these are nouns, both Euro and Cent are capitalised in German.

-Slang terms: In Austria and Germany, the euro has also been called Teuro, a play on the word teuer, meaning 'expensive'.
-The Deutsche Mark was worth half as much as the euro (a ratio of approximately 2:1) and some grocers and restaurants were accused of taking advantage of the smaller numbers to increase their actual prices with the changeover.
+Slang terms: In the year of its introduction, the euro has briefly been called Teuro in Austria and Germany, a play on the word teuer, meaning 'expensive'.
+This was because the German Mark converted to the Euro at a rate of 1.95583:1, and some grocers and restaurants were accused of taking advantage of the transition by raising their prices—an item that might have cost DM 0.89 (€ 0.46) on the 29th of December 2001, would cost € 0.49 on the following 2nd of January.